VonHeikemen/lsp-zero.nvim/doc/md/guides/you-might-not-need-lsp-zero.md

 * [hrsh7th/cmp-nvim-lsp](https://github.com/hrsh7th/cmp-nvim-lsp)
 * [L3MON4D3/LuaSnip](https://github.com/L3MON4D3/LuaSnip)

-Here is what's going to happen: you will setup a few default options for lspconfig.
-Then use mason.nvim to manage the install, update and automatic setup of LSP servers.
-Finally get a basic setup to get completions from the active LSP servers using nvim-cmp.
+The code I'm about to show does the following: Setup a few default options for lspconfig.
+Use mason.nvim to manage the all your LSP servers.
+And finally setup completions from the active LSP servers using nvim-cmp.

-Anyway, here is the full config code:

 ```lua
 local lspconfig = require('lspconfig')